Performance Marketing · 2024 – 2026

 Simpler structure wins.

 The 1-3-1 / 1-5-1 era is over.
 Andromeda learns inside a single block: 1 campaign, 1 ad set, 8–12 creatives.
-No budget cannibalization, no slow learning, no guessing which creative actually carried the win.
+No budget cannibalization, no slow learning.

 ii.